wilkesalex/leapstrap/leapstrap/README.md

 ## Documentation

-Bootstrap's documentation, included in this repo in the root directory, is built with [Jekyll](http://jekyllrb.com) and publicly hosted on GitHub Pages at <http://getbootstrap.com>.
+Leapstrap's documentation, included in this repo in the root directory, is built with [Jekyll](http://jekyllrb.com) and publicly hosted on GitHub Pages at <http://getLeapstrap.com>.
 The docs may also be run locally.

 ### Running documentation locally

 1. If necessary, [install Jekyll](http://jekyllrb.com/docs/installation) (requires v1.x).
-2. From the root `/bootstrap` directory, run `jekyll serve` in the command line.
+2. From the root `/Leapstrap` directory, run `jekyll serve` in the command line.
   - **Windows users:** run `chcp 65001` first to change the command prompt's character encoding ([code page](http://en.wikipedia.org/wiki/Windows_code_page)) to UTF-8 so Jekyll runs without errors.
 3. Open <http://localhost:9001> in your browser, and voilà.